jfrog/artifactory-user-plugins/config/blackDuckConfig/README.md

 Artifactory Black Duck Config User Plugin
 =========================================

-*This plugin is currently being tested for Artifactory 5.x releases.*
+NOTE: This plugin is deprecated as of Artifactory v5.0.

 Allows REST access to the Black Duck configuration.
 This plugin exposes two
 executions: